muziejus/media-history-of-nyc/sections/schedule.md

 ### 1. Media Archæologies, Sociologies of Culture

 * Tue, 23 Jan: Introductions.
 Whitehead, “City Limits.”
-* Thu, 25 Jan: Kittler, “The City Is a Medium”; Williams, selections.
+* Thu, 25 Jan: Kittler, “The City Is a Medium”; Williams, “Dominant, Residual, and Emergent,” “Structures of Feeling,” “The Sociology of Culture.”
 * Tue, 30 Jan: Mattern, _Deep Mapping the Media City_
 * Thu, 2 Feb: `GitHub / Markdown / Atom Tech Day` (Bring your laptops!)
 * Tue, 6 Feb: Mattern, “Conclusion: Coding Urban Pasts and Futures”; Sante, “Preface” and “The Body.”